newscorp-ghfb/NewsKit/docs/CONTRIBUTING.md

 ## Running the project

-Once you have installed the packages via yarn, you can start the documentation site, which will contain all the available components, by running `yarn build && yarn dev:docs`
+Once you have installed the packages via yarn, to start the documentation site and storybook in watch modes, run `yarn dev`.

 The documentation site will run on <http://localhost:8081/>

-Alternatively, you can also start storybook by running `yarn dev:storybook`

-This will load the storybook server on <http://localhost:6006/>
+The storybook will run on <http://localhost:6006/>

-To start the documentation site and storybook in watch modes, run `yarn dev`.

 ## Branch Naming Convention